 Strategic collaboration with Pfizer - developing antibodies that act on tumour-associated myeloid cells

-Under the terms of the agreement BioInvent could be eligible for potential future development milestones in excess of $0.5 billion (assuming five antibodies are developed through to commercialisation).
-The company could also receive up to double digit royalties related to product sales.
-In return Pfizer will have the right to develop and commercialise any antibodies generated from this agreement.
+BioInvent is eligible for potential future development milestones in excess of $500 million (assuming five antibodies are developed through to commercialization).
+The Company could also receive up to double digit royalties related to product sales.
+In exchange, Pfizer will have the right to develop and commercialize any antibodies generated from this agreement.

 BioInvent and Transgene collaborate to co-develop oncolytic virus (OV) candidates encoding a validated anti-CTLA-4 antibody sequence – potentially with additional transgenes – aimed at treating solid tumors, with the potential to be significantly more effective than the combination of a virus and an antibody as single agents.

-Transgene is contributing both its OV design and engineering expertise, as well as its proprietary Vaccinia viruses.
-These oncolytic viruses are designed to directly and selectively destroy cancer cells by intracellular replication of the virus in the cancer cell (oncolysis).
-Oncolysis is important as it induces an immune response against tumours.
-In addition, the replication of the virus allows the expression of the genes carried by the oncolytic viral genome, including therapeutic “weapons” e.g. an immune modulatory anti-CTLA-4 antibody that boost immune responses against the tumor.
+Transgene is contributing both engineering expertise, as well as its proprietary Vaccinia viruses, designed to directly and selectively destroy cancer cells by intracellular replication of the virus in the cancer cell (oncolysis).
+Oncolysis induces an immune response against tumors, while the “weaponized” virus allows the expression of genes carried by the viral genome, here an immune modulatory anti-CTLA-4 antibody, which will further boost immune response against the tumor.
 BioInvent is providing its cancer biology and antibody expertise to the collaboration, as well as anti-CTLA-4 antibody sequences generated through its proprietary n-CoDeR®/F.I.R.S.TTM platforms.

 In March 2019 BioInvent and Transgene announced an extension of their collaboration to co-develop multifunctional oncolytic viruses encoding antibodies targeting an undisclosed target, which can be used in the treatment of a broad range of solid tumors.